ShahSunny/Mongodb-kafka-connector/README.md

 # Mongodb-kafka-connector
-Kafka connector for MongoDB, More information will be soon.
+Kafka connector for MongoDB, More information will be available soon.